-- 8. Select the 'Index' radio button corresponding to the Application Type OAMP + Media + Control"(i.e., the VoIP and Management LAN interface), and then click Edit. - 9.
-Configure a LAN network address so that it corresponds to your network IP addressing scheme. - 10.
-From the 'Underlying Interface' drop-down list, select the physical LAN port-pair group that you want to assign to the interface. - 11.
-Click Apply, and then click Done to apply and validate your settings. - 12.
+- Select the 'Index' radio button corresponding to the Application Type OAMP + Media + Control"(i.e., the VoIP and Management LAN interface), and then click Fdit - b.
+From the 'Underlying Interface' drop-down list, select the physical LAN port-pair group that you want to assign to the interface. - c.
+Click Apply, and then click Done to apply and validate your settings. - d.
 On the toolbar, from the Device Actions drop-down list, choose Reset, and then in the Maintenance Actions' page, click the Reset button; the Mediant 1000B resets and your settings are saved to the flash memory.